SamuelSwartzberg/flashcardifying_text_temp/temp_graphemics.md

 ##### left and right

 We can divide pages into left and right pages depending on whether they will appear on the left or right first when reading the book in a normal direction.
-In all books, the first page is the cover. in LtR media, the second page will be a left page, and hence the cover is a right page in RtL media, the second page will be a right page, and hence the cover is a left page
+In ⟮all books⟯, the ⟮first page⟯ is ⟮the cover⟯. in LtR media, the second page will be a left page, and hence the cover is a right page in RtL media, the second page will be a right page, and hence the cover is a left page